 We only ship orders over $50.
 Because this is a side business and not a full time job, I have to fit it in evenings and weekends.
 Shipping only larger sales helps control the volume of packages so the whole operation doesn't get out of my control.
 I offer local pickup for any purchase in St. Louis, MO, and give a 10% discount on pick ups over 50.00 with the coupon code, "frontporch."
 Currently we only ship to the U.S. I use USPS priority, and you will get a tracking number.
 Everything comes giftable and cute with surprises and delights and wrapped within an inch of its life.

 No returns or refunds unless I somehow really blew it and your stuff arrives broken or doesn't arrive at all.

 Though playful in appearance, these are for grown people who like cute and silly things.
 Some kids are great about having breakable collectibles and taking care of them.
 Just know that they can break and have sharp, glass edges.

 I glaze the bottom of my pieces, and they balance on metal pins, or stilts, in the kiln.
 I like having a finished bottom despite the small stilt marks.
 It keeps moisture from absorbing into the piece.
 In addition, you may notice other blemishes - the pieces are handmade and largely imperfect.
 We've decided to be okay with that.
 If you're not okay with that, this may not be your jam.

 I work at my kitchen table in my jammies while watching streaming sitcoms.
 So... no.

-I'm Karen.
+I'm Karen, but not a "Karen."
 I do this and also work as an academic admin.
 I'm mouthy, middle aged, and I love bunnies, the beach, and food that comes on tortillas.
 Diane is our painter and glazer extraordinaire.
 She likes a good Netflix series, baking, and perfect fluffy white clouds.
 Ron, our General Manager, is just as much trouble as you might think.